DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/keepColumnWidths.md

 ---
 ---
 ##### shortDescription
-Specifies whether columns in the PDF file should have the same width as their source widget's columns.
+Specifies whether columns in the PDF file should have the same width as their source UI component's columns.

 ---
 <!-- Description goes here -->